NEXUS Connects: Harlem Renaissance

 CLASSROOM NOTES PLUS, NCTE (National Council of Teachers of English)

-“Each [Nexus] volume…is a hybrid of a well-written interdisciplinary textbook and a lively, attractive magazine….’Songs of the Seventh Son’ is one of many thoughtful chapters in The Harlem Renaissance volume of NEXUS. ”
+“‘Songs of the Seventh Son’ is one of many thoughtful chapters in The Harlem Renaissance volume of NEXUS….Each volume…is a hybrid of a well-written interdisciplinary textbook and a lively, attractive magazine.”

-Black creativity, suppressed in America for centuries, percolated and the arts intermingled in the cultural melting pot of 1920s’ Harlem.
-Students explore this fusion of African-American literature, art, blues, jazz and Black history in The Harlem Renaissance volume of NEXUS.
+Students explore the fusion of African-American literature, art, blues, jazz and Black history in The Harlem Renaissance volume of NEXUS, which is accompanied by inspiring Harlem Renaissance lesson plans in fiction, poetry, drama, history, visual art, jazz and blues.
 Each chapter-lesson is calibrated to resonate with student interest, stimulate self-exploration, and interlink with the other lessons in this interdisciplinary unit.
-The GREAT MIGRATION is the HISTORICAL BACKBONE of the Harlem Renaissance; the short stories, poetry, visual art, jazz and blues that are explored in this exhilarating volume all reflect, like the facets of a prism, its influence as well as each other.
+The GREAT MIGRATION is the HISTORICAL BACKBONE of the Harlem Renaissance; the short stories, poetry, visual art, jazz and blues that are explored in this exhilarating volume all reflect its influence as well as each other like facets in a prism.

-The NEXUS Interdisciplinary Approach, ideal for teaching an Interdisciplinary Period, utilizes interactive, classroom-tested teaching strategies & lessons that engage & inspire students of all levels.
+The NEXUS Interdisciplinary Approach, ideal for teaching an Interdisciplinary Period, utilizes interactive, classroom-tested teaching strategies & lessons that captivate & inspire students of all levels.

 (SEE TEXT SAMPLES BELOW IN GREEN.)